RohithaAiswarya16/Ecommerce-Frontend-Website/README.md

 - **Responsive Design**: Enjoy a seamless browsing experience across devices of all sizes.
 - **Modern UI**: Sleek and intuitive user interface for effortless navigation.
 - **Product Showcase**: Browse through a diverse collection of attire elegantly displayed.
-- **Easy Checkout**: Streamlined checkout process for hassle-free shopping.
-- **Search Functionality**: Quickly find your desired attire with our search feature.
-- **Filter Options**: Narrow down your search results based on categories, prices, and more.
-- **Interactive Cart**: Add items to your cart and manage your selections effortlessly.

 ## Technologies Used